ECOLOGICAL LEARNING PARTNERS

 Contemplative Mapping

-Contemplative mapping combines systematic observation with contemplative inquiry to reveal patterns that conventional analysis alone misses.
+Contemplative mapping combines systematic observation with contemplative inquiry to make visible patterns that conventional analysis alone misses.

 The methodology includes three approaches: